 2017 was by far the best year yet.
 Our practices were solid, we made it to the river on time despite the inhumane 7AM call time, and we loaded the boat with no issues.

 Okay, that’s a lie.
 We didn’t read the memo and needed one more female paddler.
-Our drummer, Erika, saved the day and switched out with paddler Phil Le, and we were off to the races.
+Our drummer, Jack, saved the day and switched out with paddler Phil Le, and we were off to the races.
 As a matter of fact, we destroyed the first race and finished in 1st place.
 Everyone was super stoked until we realized we put ourselves in Division A where, well, we’ve only ever dreamed of being!